 Alice Huyler Ramsey was the first woman to drive an automobile across the United States and the first woman to be inducted into the Automotive Hall of Fame.

-In 1961, Ramsey chronicled the adventure in her book, Veil, Duster and Tire Iron.
-On October 17, 2000, Alice Huyler Ramsey became the first woman to be inducted into the Automotive Hall of Fame.
-Her courage and determination have inspired countless women to pursue automotive-related goals and dreams.
+In 1961, Ramsey chronicled the adventure in her book, “Veil, Duster and Tire Iron.”
+In 2000, she became the first woman inducted into the Automotive Hall of Fame.

 Ramsey loved to drive all her life and maintained her driver’s license until age 95.
 On one of her 31 cross–country journeys, she was accompanied by her grandson Peter Ramsey.
 Her courage and determination are inspirational.

 Footnote: Ramsey’s journey was replicated 100 years to the date by Emily Anderson, who also departed from New York on June 9, 2009 at 10 a.m. and as 100 years earlier, it was pouring rain.
 Ramsey’s grandson Peter and her late great grandson and namesake Andrew Huyler Ramsey were in the back seat.
 Surely, as she took off in her restored Maxwell, Ramsey was there in spirit.
 No doubt, she was encouraging Anderson throughout her journey!